hotschedules/workshops/7-Reveal-KPIs.md

 ## Use Case

-You will create a simple KPI and deploy it to Reveal.
+You will create a simple KPI and add it to Reveal.

 ##Prerequisites